-- The Business and Education graduate degree programs can be completed in 2 years, which includes taking classes during the summer.
+- The business and education graduate degree programs can be completed in two years, which includes taking classes during the summer.

 Each course is designed to reflect the expectation of 10-12 hours of work and interaction each week.
 The nature of some courses may require additional hours depending upon your familiarity with the subject matter.
 We encourage students to consider personal learning styles when budgeting time for coursework each week as some courses or activities may require additional time based upon these habits or preferences.

 John Brown University is fortunate to have graduate programs that are well supported, enabling JBU to keep costs close to state schools and below costs of other private institutions.
-For current tuition information, click here: Tuition and Fees.
+View our current tuition rates.

 Yes.
 We recommend that students complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility for student loans.
-A limited number of Scholarships, Fellowships, and Graduate Assistantships are also available to eligible graduate students.
-To access an online application for a scholarship, fellowship or assistantship, click here: Financial Aid Forms.
+A limited number of scholarships, fellowships and graduate assistantships are also available to eligible graduate students.
 Finally, some companies offer educational benefits to their employees.
-Contact your Human Resources Department to determine if your employer offers educational assistance.
+Contact your Human Resources department to determine if your employer offers educational assistance.

 John Brown University offers safe, attractive and comfortable housing for students in Siloam Springs.
 Housing facilities are available on a first-come, first-served basis.
 Visit our list of on-campus housing or contact Student Development at (479) 524-7229 or (479) 524-7252 for additional information.
 Off-campus housing is also available.

 You may purchase your books from the University Campus Bookstore in Siloam Springs either in person, online or by phone.
-To purchase books online, login to Eaglenet (eagle.jbu.edu) and select bookstore on the leftside column and then select books.
+To purchase books online, login to Eaglenet (account required) and select "Bookstore" on the left column and then select "books."
 The Bookstore can ship your order or hold your books for pick-up.
 To place your order by phone, call 479-524-7195.
 Students with a credit balance on their account may charge their books to their account.
 This requires a Charge Slip from the Business Office which can be reached at 479-524-7398.

 19. Are students allowed to participate in the May graduation ceremony if they will complete their class work during the summer semester?